 Dental implants replace the whole tooth

-At Access Dental Care in Perth we offer patients with missing teeth dental implants.
+At Access Dental Care in Perth, we offer patients with missing teeth dental implants.
 A dental implant is a biocompatible titanium rod that is inserted into the site of the lost tooth root.
-Being biocompatible means that there is next-to-no chance of your body rejecting the foreign material.
-Over a period of months your jawbone will fuse with the implant.
+Being biocompatible means that there is a next-to-no chance of your body rejecting the foreign material.
+Over a period of months, your jawbone will fuse with the implant.
 This process is known as osseointegration.

 Why dental implants are the best option for tooth replacement

 Unlike dental bridges, dental implant treatment replaces the whole tooth.
 The dental implant replaces the tooth root and the dental crown, bridge or denture replaces the crown of your tooth.
 The benefit of dental implants is that by replacing the tooth root you are providing stimulation for your jawbone which prevents it from shrinking.

 When you lose a tooth there is a specific bone that holds the tooth root in place.
 After a time this bone starts to shrink—eventually, it’s gone and it does not grow back.
 By replacing a tooth as soon as possible you can prevent this from happening.
 If you wait too long you may require a bone graft prior to dental implant treatment.

 Additionally, before implant dentistry treatment it is necessary to ensure your oral health is otherwise in good condition.
 If not any problem will have to be treated prior to dental implant treatment.

 Dental implant procedure